swjnch/SQL_Projects/Data Mart/BonusQuestion.md

 ![image](https://user-images.githubusercontent.com/104596844/184922448-9a9bc89d-27d1-42b6-bfa9-76e7e574e5dc.png)

 Asia and Oceania has major reduction in sales compared to other regions, only Europe has 4.0% increase in sales after the implementation of sustainable packaging.
 Looking at the platforms the sales increased for shopify customers where as the sales for retail decreased by 2.43%.
 In the previous exercise we identified majority of the sales for Retail is contributed by Retirees.
-Unknown in age_band and demographic had significant sales reduction, it is important to identify these group of customers to have clear picture of .
+Unknown in age_band and demographic had significant sales reduction, it is important to identify these group of customers to have more understanding of customer segments.
+There is 1.01% growth in sales for new customers and major reduction is for guest customers.

+One of the strategies the company could implement is by supporting an community project involving climate change or sustainabilty.
+Additionally, conducting periodic surveys could help understand the customer needs.
+Promotional offers from time to time could help retain new and existing customers.Labeling the general practices for recycling on the package could help customers about disposal practices.